Depth-efficient proofs of quantumness: Introduction

 The key observation is that we do not require the prover to be able to evaluate $\hat{f}$ coherently on an arbitrary input, merely on \emph{a uniform superposition over classical inputs}.
 One of our main results is then the following: \begin{theorem} [informal] There is a strategy consisting of alternating constant depth quantum circuits and logarithmic-depth classical circuits for preparing the state:

 up to an isometry, for any $\hat{f}$ that can be evaluated by a constant-depth classical circuit, potentially including unbounded fan-out gates. \end{theorem} To prove this result, we use an idea from the theory of \emph{quantum error-correction}.
-It is known that GHZ states cannot be prepared by a fixed constant-depth quantum circuit~\cite{watts2019exponential}.
-However, if we can interleave short-depth quantum circuits (and measurements) with classical computation, it is possible to prepare GHZ states in constant quantum-depth.
+It is known that cat states (also known as GHZ states) cannot be prepared by a fixed constant-depth quantum circuit~\cite{watts2019exponential}.
+However, if we can interleave short-depth quantum circuits (and measurements) with classical computation, it is possible to prepare cat states in constant quantum-depth.
 This is akin to performing corrections in quantum error correction, based on the results of syndrome measurements.

 In our case, this works as follows.
 First, prepare a \emph{poor man's cat state} in constant depth, as described in~\cite{watts2019exponential}.
 This is a state of the form

 where $w$ is a string in $\{0, 1\}^n$ and